The Bullitt Prize: $100,000 Springboard for Change

 • Brief description of who you are

-• And three prompts to describe your project, vision, and goals
+• Responses to three prompts to describe your project, vision, and goals

 What steps are involved in the application process?

-Washington Conservation Action Education Fund facilitates a committee of five community and environmental justice leaders to select a winner for the annual Bullitt Prize.
+Washington Conservation Action facilitates a committee of five community and environmental justice leaders to select a winner.
 The committee scores applications and narrows the pool to finalists.
 Finalists are then asked to join a 50-minute interview (virtual, or in person) with the selection committee.
 References are contacted and consulted for each of the final applicants.
 Based on the interview process and references, the committee then chooses a winner from among the finalists.
-The entire process takes approximately 6 months from the application deadline, including interviews in July and selection likely in September.
-The final candidate is awarded the prize during an in-person reception in October 2025, where they can invite their family, friends, and community to join in celebrating them.
-Funding is awarded in December of each year.
+The entire process takes approximately six months from the application deadline.

 What types of costs and project expenses can the Bullitt Prize be used for?